LibraryCarpentry/library-python/_episodes/03-data-types-and-format.md

 type so the decimal points are not lost.

 An **integer** will never have a decimal point.
 Thus 1.13 would be stored as 1.
 1234.345 is stored as 1234.
-You will often see the data type *Int64* in python which stands for 64 bit integer.
+You will often see the data type `Int64` in Python which stands for 64 bit integer.
 The 64 simply refers to the memory allocated to store data in each cell which effectively relates to how many digits it can store in each "cell".
 Allocating space ahead of time allows computers to